 The Division of Police recognizes a positive relationship between the Agency and the victim of a crime is crucial to successful prosecution, particularly in domestic violence related crimes.
-The Division of Police Victim Advocacy Unit can provide and/or coordinate services for victims who have suffered emotional, physical, or financial hardship as a result of being victimized by a Domestic Violence related crime.
+The Victim Advocacy Unit can provide and/or coordinate services for victims who have suffered emotional, physical, or financial hardship as a result of being victimized by a Domestic Violence related crime.
 Those services may include Emergency Shelter, Safety Planning, Referrals to Partner Agencies, Assistance obtaining Orders of Protection from the courts and keeping victims informed while their case navigates through the legal system.
 Advocates assess needs with victims and negotiate for community resources with partnering agencies and specialized services for crime victims.
-The Domestic Violence Victim Advocate Unit Works to establish a trusting relationship between victims and the Division of Police by providing victims with service that is dignified, respectful, courteous, and sensitive.
+The Domestic Violence Victim Advocate Unit Works to establish a trusting relationship between victims and the department by providing victims with service that is dignified, respectful, courteous, and sensitive.

 Elder and Mental Abuse Unit

 Unit investigates reports of abuse, neglect and financial exploitation of older persons.
 Assistance is provided against maltreatment, referrals to mental health and medical professional as well as victim's advocates.